thomaskieslich/docker-base/README.md

 ## Hints
 ### cron
-To run crontabs uncomment the Job in conf/cron/crontab (TYPO3 Scheduler) or add your own.
+To run crontabs change the Job in conf/cron/crontab (TYPO3 Scheduler) or add your own.
 If possible set you local crontab to read-only (0600) or try ```make crontab```.
 Then uncomment this Line in docker-compose.yml.
 ```yaml